 Master of Teaching and Learning

-This is a more intensive course aimed at high achievers.
-The one year programme is from January-December and requires a higher entry criteria.
+This is a more intensive course aimed at high achievers, and requires a higher entry criteria.
 The advantage of completing this aspirational course is a higher starting salary when entering the teaching profession.
 A highly practical in-school programme a significant amount of the programme is based in partner schools and includes 20+ weeks of working with students in classrooms.

 Master of Teaching & Learning (Primary & Secondary)